Diquat: Usage

 Diquat is an unusual herbicide because it is often not used for weed control but is instead applied directly on mature crops.
 This causes desiccation, making the crop easier to harvest, particularly with mechanised equipment.
 The advantage to the farmer can be to advance the harvesting date, reduce the time taken to harvest and, in the case of seed crops, reduce the moisture content of the seed and increase its useful yield.
 Farmers can act in their best economic interest: the value of these benefits can be estimated and the total cost of using the herbicide, including the cost, for example of aerial spraying, informs the decision to purchase.
 This cost-benefit analysis by the end user sets a maximum price which the supplier can demand.
 When used as a conventional herbicide for weed control, diquat must be applied after the weeds have emerged since it is only effective on contact with green tissue.
 In this use it is fast-acting in sunlight and more effective on broadleaved weeds than grasses.
 Mixing of diquat with other herbicides is also feasible.
 The estimated annual use of diquat in US agriculture is mapped by the US Geological Survey.
 This shows that use is fairly stable and in 2018, the latest date for which figures are available, was about 300000 lb annually, almost exclusively in fruit and vegetable crops.

 Beyond agriculture, diquat is also used to control invasive species such as submerged aquatic vegetation in the California Delta.
 Because California public drinking water is drawn through the delta as part of the California State Water Project, trace amounts of this pesticide are in much of the state's water supply.

 Human safety

 Diquat dibromide is moderately toxic.
 It may be harmful to humans if swallowed, inhaled, or absorbed through the skin in large quantities.
+Swallowed doses of 10ml and above are often lethal.
 Its chronic neurotoxic effects have been investigated.

 First aid measures are included with the label information.

 The World Health Organization (WHO) and Food and Agriculture Organization (FAO) joint meeting on pesticide residues has determined that the acceptable daily intake for diquat (as its ion) is 0-0.006 mg/kg bodyweight per day, with an acute reference dose of 0.8 mg/kg bodyweight.
 The Codex Alimentarius database maintained by the FAO lists the maximum residue limits for diquat in various food products.